PloneGov-IT/rer.consentembed/README.rst

 ...the portlet content is parsed looking for potentially malicious contents.
 If contents that load external sites are found, the portlet will not be rendered.

+URLs in the same subdomain (aaa.bar.com that load from bbb.bar.com) are permitted.

 Limitations
 ===========